The Impact of Multiple Crises on Necessity-Driven Entrepreneurs in Lebanon’s Rural Areas - Hidab

 Lina S. Maddah

 is an Economic Researcher at the Lebanese Center for Policy Studies (LCPS).
-Her areas of work include economic development, regional economics, industrial location, firm dynamics, and cultural and creative industries (CCIs).
-Maddah holds a Ph.D. in Economics from Universitat Rovira I Virgili (URV), Spain.
-Before joining LCPS, she was a visiting researcher at the Organisation for Economic Co-operation and Development (OECD) in Venice, Italy; and at the Regional Economics Applications Laboratory at UIUC, USA.
+Her areas of work include local economic development, regional economics, economic geography, location decisions, firm dynamics, and cultural and creative industries (CCIs).
+Lina holds a Ph.D. in Economics from Universitat Rovira i Virgili (URV), Spain, and is currently an Adjunct Professor at the Department of Economics at the Lebanese American University.